Ronald Poulton: Military service and death

 After leaving Oxford and stepping down from the Officers' Training Corps, Poulton moved to Reading in January 1912, where he was commissioned into 1st/4th Battalion Princess Charlotte of Wales's (Royal Berkshire Regiment) (Territorial Force) in June of the same year, and promoted to the rank of lieutenant in July 1913.
 At the outbreak of the First World War in August 1914, Poulton volunteered for overseas service.
 He wrote to his parents saying: "Darling parents, nothing counts till this war is settled and Germany beaten.
 You can't realise in Australia what is happening here.
 Germany has to be smashed, i.e. I mean the military party and everybody realises and everybody is volunteering.
 Those who are best trained are most wanted so I would be a skunk to hold back."

 The battalion was sent to Chelmsford and remained there in training until 30 March 1915, when it departed for the Western Front.
 His experience of the war was brief.
 On the morning of 5 May 1915, Poulton was involved in repairing a trench, in the vicinity of Ploegsteert Wood in Belgium, when he was shot by an enemy sniper.
 His commanding officer, Lieutenant Colonel Thorne, wrote that his death must have been instantaneous.
 Captain Jack Conybeare, Oxfordshire and Buckinghamshire Light Infantry, a school friend from both OPS and Rugby, wrote later that day: "I was talking to one of the Berks' officers this morning.
 He told me that Ronald was far and away the most popular officer in the battalion, both among officers and men.
 Apparently he was standing on top of the parapet last night, directing a working party, when he was hit.
 Of course, by day, anyone who shows his head above the parapet is courting disaster; in fact if one is caught doing so one is threatened with court-martial.
 At night, on the other hand, we perpetually have working parties of one kind or another out, either wiring, repairing the parapet, or doing something which involves coming from under cover, and one simply takes the risk of stray bullets."

 Three weeks earlier, on 14 April he had captained a South Midlands Division team to a 17–0 victory in a game of rugby against the 4th Division, with Basil Maclear, the former Irish international, as referee.
 It was Poulton's last.
-His team included two other internationals, Sidney Smart of England, and William Middleton Wallace of Scotland, while the opposition fielded Billy Hinton and Tyrell, both of Ireland, Rowland Fraser of Scotland, and Morton of England.
+His team included two other internationals, Sid Smart of England, and William Middleton Wallace of Scotland, while the opposition fielded Billy Hinton and Tyrell, both of Ireland, Rowland Fraser of Scotland, and Morton of England.